Northcote, Victoria: 21st century gentrification

 Northcote as a suburb has undergone gentrification over the last 25 years.
 In the 1990s, Northcote was classified as a low socio-economic area relative to the rest of Melbourne.
-During the 1996 to 2006 decade, the number of two earner households rose by ten percentage points; the share of households in the top income quintile went from 14 to 19 per cent; and, the percentage of persons age 15 years and above with a bachelor's degree or high rose from 14 to 27 per cent (a much greater increase than experience by Melbourne as a whole).
+During the 1996 to 2006 decade, the number of two earner households rose by ten percentage points; the share of households in the top income quintile went from 14 to 19 per cent; and, the percentage of persons age 15 years and above with a bachelor's degree or high rose from 14 to 27 per cent (a much greater increase than experienced by Melbourne as a whole).
 In 2011, a report from the Australian Housing and Urban Research Institute at Swinburne and Monash universities revealed Northcote had experienced the most intense gentrification of any Melbourne suburb in recent years.
 In 2013, Northcote was one of only four Melbourne suburbs whose median house price was at an all-time peak.
 This has resulted in a significant change in the demographics of the suburb.
 An AHURI report states that between 2001 and 2006, almost 35 per cent of the members of vulnerable groups, including low-income households, single parent families and immigrants, had moved out of the area.

 Since 2006, the most significant increases in occupation have come from those working in professional and managerial roles, with less residents now living in Northcote employed in manual labour positions.
 As a result, residents of Northcote now earn on average $1536 a week, $200 per week higher than the Melbourne average.
 These changes in the population and demographics of Northcote and the greater Darebin area, have led to increases in the amount of cafes, bars, restaurants and other small businesses operating in the region.
 Estimates suggest that the greater Darebin area has seen its gross regional product increase by $1 billion in the last 10 years, to $5.23 billion.

 In 2021, 72.3% of residents in Northcote were born in Australia.
 However, 51.3% of those residents born in Australia had at least one parent born overseas, and 34.2% had both parents born overseas.
 This reflects the large numbers of second-generation families living in the area.

 The most common languages spoken in Northcote other than English are: